OBOFoundry/OBOFoundry.github.io/README.md

  * [view ontology/uberon.md](https://github.com/OBOFoundry/OBOFoundry.github.io/blob/master/ontology/uberon.md)
  * [edit ontology/uberon.md](https://github.com/OBOFoundry/OBOFoundry.github.io/edit/master/ontology/uberon.md)

 Note that joe randoms cannot just come in and update things.
-Anyone with a github ID can make [pull request](https://help.github.com/articles/using-pull-requests/)
+Anyone with a GitHub account can make [pull request](https://help.github.com/articles/using-pull-requests/)
 (aka PR).
 It is up to the OBO team whether the PR may be merged or rejected.

 Note that if you make a syntax error whilst editing, then the GitHub Actions